llsoftsec/llsoftsecbook/book.md

 Similarly, the call `b->f()` should only be allowed if it ends up calling either `B::f` or `D::f`, but not `A::f` or `C::f`.

-It seems that clang-cfi implements this very fine-grained CFI scheme when enabling the
-[`-fsanitize=cfi-cast-strict` option](https://clang.llvm.org/docs/ControlFlowIntegrity.html#strictness),
-whereas arm64e and pauthabi implement a more coarse-grained CFI scheme that only (probabilistically) checks whether any call to method `f` is one of the
+clang-cfi implements this very fine-grained CFI scheme when enabling the [`-fsanitize=cfi-cast-strict` option](https://clang.llvm.org/docs/ControlFlowIntegrity.html#strictness), whereas arm64e and pauthabi implement a more coarse-grained CFI scheme that only (probabilistically) checks whether any call to method `f` is one of the